 What makes this dish so much heartier and rich is that I incorporated the easiest tofu ricotta.
 Using only a few ingredients, it’s incredibly easy to create a realistic ricotta without the animal products.
 I love tofu ricotta for a number of dishes but the combination of it and the tofu ricotta makes it utterly delicious.

 This is such a great week night meal if you want to impress your family.
 Serve alongside some pasta or spaghetti squash and you have a perfect and healthy dish.
 It takes roughly 1 hour to complete and is perfect to throw together and actually makes great leftovers (and you guys know how I feel about leftovers…).

 I hope you enjoy this recipe!
-Remember if you make it to “tag” me on Instagram so I can see! @Plantbasedjane
+Remember if you make it to tag me in the photo or on stories @plantbasedjane

 - Half Block Firm Tofu

 - 4 Tablespoons Vegan Cream Cheese (I use Tofutti)

 - 1/4 Tsp Pepper